awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

     /**
      * Updates the configuration of an Amazon Elasticsearch Service domain with the
      * specified options.
-Some options require other AWS resources, such as an
+Some options require other Amazon Web Services resources, such as an
      * Amazon Cognito user pool and identity pool, whereas others require just an
      * instance type or instance count.
      *
      * @param client
-     *            The AWSElasticsearch client to use for the requests to Amazon
+     *            The client to use for the requests to Amazon
      *            Elasticsearch Service
      * @param domainName
      *            The name of the domain to update